jaysgitaccount/timezone-tracker/README.md

 - After doing this, I'm actually quite happy with this app.
 There are some tweaks that I can make still, but I feel good about the work I've put in and what I've learned from it.

 ## Credits
-Favicon made using emojis from [Twemoji](https://twemoji.twitter.com/)
+- Favicon made using emojis from [Twemoji](https://twemoji.twitter.com/)
+- Page dividers made using [Shape DividerApp](https://www.shapedivider.app)